mighty-phoenix/Music-Overloaded/README.md

 1. Create a new MySQL database using the following code.(Replace db_name with the name you want to give to you database)

   ```
-    sudo mysql -u root
+    mysql -u root -p
   ```
-  You will enter the MySQL prompt now.
+  You will be asked for your password.
+Then, you will enter the MySQL prompt now.
 Write following code:

   ```
     CREATE DATABASE db_name;